Skip to content

 Mount St. Helens Johnston Ridge Observatory

-Johnston Ridge Observatory at Mount St. Helens is closed for the foreseeable future following a landslide on State Route 504 around milepost 51.
+Johnston Ridge Observatory at Mount St. Helens is expected to remain closed until at least 2027 following a landslide on State Route 504 around milepost 51.
 For updates on when the visitor center will reopen, check here.

 Chuckanut Drive (State Route 11)